All Episodes

 And in many cases, this is the attitude that is transferred to these campaigns.

-And he described the consultant lobbyist establishment complex as a self serving interconnected network of individuals and organizations interested in preserving their own power far more than they are interested in winning elections.
+And he described the consultant lobbyist establishment complex as a self-serving, interconnected network of individuals and organizations interested in preserving their own power far more than they are interested in winning elections.

-And he said to prove it, just follow the money.
+And he said, to prove it, just follow the money.

-It's all there in a newspaper.
+It's all there in the newspaper.

 The way it works is this.